 A possible retirement income mandate?

-At the time of this writing, Congress is considering the sweeping Build Back Better Act—a proposed $3.5 trillion bill that would affect many areas of American life, including health care, education and energy.
-Included in the bill is a provision that would require nearly every U.S. employer to maintain a retirement plan.
-DC plans adopted after the date of enactment would have to give participants with account balances in excess of $200,000 the option to elect a guaranteed retirement income stream for at least 50% of their accounts’ value.4
+During its consideration of the sweeping Build Back Better Act—the substantial social spending bill that may affect many areas of American life, including health care, education and energy—the Ways and Means Committee of the House of Representatives approved a measure that would have required nearly every U.S employer to maintain a retirement plan.
+However, that provision was dropped from the bill.
+If the provision had passed, DC plans adopted after the date of enactment would have had to give participants with account balances in excess of $200,000 the option to elect a guaranteed retirement income stream for at least 50% of their accounts’ value.4

-If this provision becomes law, a retirement income option would be mandatory for new plans.
-Could there be a retirement income mandate for existing plans in the future?
+Will a legislative mandate to include retirement income options in DC plans resurface in the future?
 That’s far from certain.
 But what seems clear is that the trend of adding retirement income options to DC plans will continue and that Congress will keep considering measures to help move that trend along.

 1 J.P.
 Morgan 2021 Defined Contribution Plan Participant Survey Findings.